Boeing B-29 / B-50 Superfortress

 (RB-29, FB-29J, F-13, F-13A)

-The aircraft carried three K-17B, two K-22 and one K-18 cameras.
+These aircraft were equipped with three K-17B, two K-22, and one K-18 cameras.

-Between 1945 and 1948 the designation was changed to FB-29J.
+Between the years 1945 and 1948, the designation was changed to FB-29J.

-In 1948, the F-13/FB-29s were redesignated RB-29 and RB-29A.
+Subsequently, in 1948, the F-13/FB-29s were reclassified as RB-29 and RB-29A.

-These were then converted to RB-29Js.
+These modified aircraft were then designated as YB-29Js, and later converted into RB-29Js.

-In January 1949, RB-29s were assigned to the 91st Strategic Reconnaissance Wing and moved to Yokota AB, Japan in December 1950, to provide support to the Korean War and attached to the 15th Air Force, Far East Air Force.
+In January 1949, RB-29s were assigned to the 91st Strategic Reconnaissance Wing and subsequently relocated to Yokota AB, Japan in December 1950.

 SB-29